S0urceror/MSX-USB/INSTALL.md

 * BLOAD ("[USBKEYBD.BIN](https://github.com/S0urceror/MSX-USB/raw/master/drivers/UsbKeyboard/dist/usbkeybd.bin)"),R to install the USB HID Keyboard driver.
 This will enable any connected USB HID compliant keyboard.

 ## Flashing the image
 To flash the ROM's you need an appropriate flashing tool.
-For my SCC compatible mapper I use the OPF tool.
-I believe it was created by Manuel Pazos.
-You can find it [here](https://www.msxcartridgeshop.com/bin/opf.zip).
+For this I created a program called Flash.
+You can download it [here](https://github.com/S0urceror/MSX-USB/raw/master/software/dist/flash.com)

-It is simple to use OPF.
+It is simple to use Flash.
 The following statement automatically finds the (mega-)flash cartridge and flashes image.rom.

-`OPF nextor.rom`
+`FLASH nextor.rom`